lucasmccomb/watson-assistant-chatbot-ui/README.md

         <img src="./public/screenshots/5-b.png" alt="Image 5-b" width="400px"/>
     3. In your browser, navigate to your IBM Cloud account Dashboard by clicking on the IBM Cloud Link in the upper-left corner
         <img src="./public/screenshots/5-b-i.png" alt="Image 5-b-i" width="400px"/>
-    4. Navigate to the Watson Assistant Service dashboard by clicking on the target service in the 'Services' list on you account dashboard
+    4. Navigate to the Watson Assistant Service dashboard by clicking on the target service in the 'Services' list on your account dashboard
         <img src="./public/screenshots/5-b-ii.png" alt="Image 5-b-ii" width="600px"/>
     5. Click on 'Service credentials' in the left-hand menu
         <img src="./public/screenshots/5-c.png" alt="Image 5-c" width="400px"/>